Police investigate vehicle theft & multiple break-ins in downtown Waterbury

 In addition, anyone in the High and Union street neighborhoods and nearby who has a surveillance camera is asked to check for activity they may have recorded during the nighttime hours of Sunday, Dec.
 21, into Monday, Dec.
 22.

-Anyone with information that can help investigators find the man in the photo or any information related to the incidents is encouraged to contact Trooper Mae Murdock at the Berlin barracks at 802-229-9191.
+Anyone with information that can help investigators find the man in the photo or any information related to these incidents is encouraged to contact Trooper Mae Murdock at the Berlin barracks at 802-229-9191.
 Anonymous tips may be provided online at vsp.vermont.gov/tipsubmit.